Landing Page Capture

 Overview

-SpiderLanding captures landing pages from URLs (typically Facebook/Google ad tracking links) and provides:- Screenshots: Above-fold and full-page captures
+SpiderLanding captures landing pages from URLs (typically Facebook/Google ad tracking links) and provides:

 - HTML Bundles: Self-contained HTML with embedded assets